 He first attended Highbury in 1972, saw Liam Brady's debut match the following year, then watched Arsenal struggle through the seventies against the likes of Burnley, suffering on through the long wilderness years before George Graham's arrival.
 By the time Arsenal won the Littlewoods Cup he was attending every home game.
 By the 1990s he had become a season ticket holder, but family commitments have since reduced his attendance.
 Both Phil's children have now attended matches, his son at the age of three.

 Phil mourned the departure of David Seaman less for the fading of a great keeper than for the fact there will never be another Arsenal player older than Phil himself.
-Phil has also been a regular contributor to The Gooner fanzine for over a decade.
+Phil has also been a regular contributor to The Gooner fanzine for two decades.

-Nigel attended his first match at Highbury in 1974 (Leicester, 0-0!) and has been a season ticket holder since 1985 and shareholder since 1991.
+Nigel attended his first match at Highbury in 1974 (Leicester, 0-0!) and has been a season ticket holder since 1985 and shareholder from 1991 to the co pulsory purchase in 2018.
 His Arsenal highlight to date is Anfield 1989 (attended en route to the following day's Scotland vs. England game at Hampden).
 His favourite all time player is Tony Adams, upon whom he has modelled his own playing style.

 Nigel cares passionately about the club and sees the AST as an important platform for improved dialogue with the Arsenal Board of Directors.
 He's keen to further the aims of the AST in whatever way he can.